dahshury/WinSTT/README.md

 ## Notes

+- The .EXE versions of the program can be detected as viruses.
+This is [common](https://medium.com/@markhank/how-to-stop-your-python-programs-being-seen-as-malware-bfd7eb407a7) as this program is compiled using Pyinstaller.
+You  can check the [CPU version Virustotal](https://www.virustotal.com/gui/file/dd6483c19dd3abc2ffa0508da80d9e514806413895b347655bfc45e49d45e681?nocache=1) to confirm this isn't malicious.
+You can also alternatively use the python .py version to avoid this problem.
 - Upon loading the app for the first time, Please wait for the model files to be downloaded, (about 1 GB) this will depend on your internet connection.
 After the model is downloaded, no internet connection needed unless you change the model.
 - The app will automatically detect if audio is present in the speech.
 If not, or if an error occurs, it will output a message inside the app.
 - The application only records while the record key is held down.